memgraph/docs/mage/query-modules/python/elasticsearch-synchronization.md

 - **scanning and searching documents** from Elasticsearch indexes using **Query DSL**
 - reindexing existing documents from Elasticsearch

-### Usage

-The following procedure is expected when using **Elasticsearch synchronization modules**:
+When using **Elasticsearch synchronization modules**:

-- start Elasticsearch instance and store securely **username, password, a path to the certificate file and instance's URL**
+1. start Elasticsearch instance and securely store **username, password, path to the certificate file and instance's URL**
-- connect to the instance by calling the `connect` method
+2. connect to the instance by calling the `connect` method
-- use the `create_index` method to create Elasticsearch indexes for nodes and edges
+3. use the `create_index` method to create Elasticsearch indexes for nodes and edges
-- index all entities inside the database using the `index_db` method
+4. index all entities inside the database using the `index_db` method
-- check that documents were indexed correctly using the `scan` or `search` method
+5. check that documents were indexed correctly using the `scan` or `search` method

 ## Procedures

 <RunOnSubgraph/>

-The module for synchronizing Elasticsearch with Memgraph is organized as a **stateful** module where it is expected that the user performs a sequence of operations using the managed secure connection to Elasticsearch.
+The module for synchronizing Elasticsearch with Memgraph is organized as a **stateful** module where it is expected that the user performs a sequence of operations using a managed secure connection to Elasticsearch.
 The user can **use indexes that already exist** inside Elasticsearch but can also choose **to create new ones with custom schema**.
 Indexing can be performed in two ways:
-1. index all data residing inside the database
+1. **index all data** residing inside the database
 2. **incrementally index entities** as they get inserted into the database by using triggers.
-Find out more about triggers [here](https://memgraph.com/docs/memgraph/how-to-guides/set-up-triggers) and [here](https://memgraph.com/docs/memgraph/reference-guide/triggers) but essentially triggers offer us a way of executing a specific procedure upon receiving some event.
+Find more information about triggers in the [reference guide](https://memgraph.com/docs/memgraph/reference-guide/triggers) or check how to [set up triggers](https://memgraph.com/docs/memgraph/how-to-guides/set-up-triggers).
+Essentially, triggers offer a way of executing a specific procedure upon some event.

 ### `connect()`

-The `Connect()` method is used so the user could get connected to the Elasticsearch instance using Memgraph.
+The `connect()` method is used for connecting to the Elasticsearch instance using Memgraph.
 It uses a **basic authentication scheme with username, password and certificate**.

 #### **Input**:
 - `elastic_url: str` -> URL for connecting to the Elasticsearch instance.